wltb/ff_feedcleaner/README.md

 While these do (roughly) the same, the regular expressions for the *xpath_regex* objects are clearly more elegant, at the expense of finding a nice XPath, of course.
 In the NY Times objects, we also can see the different ways of inserting a "&amp;amp;" into the feed.
 In the *regex* case, this has to be done literally, with the *xpath_regex*, there must be a "&" in the *replacement* value.

+For the object modifying faz.net feeds, we see that the *link_regex* type works without the need for finding the right xpath, and so combines the best features of the other two types.
+Since this type also uses DOM functions, the same rules for insertion of entities as for the *xpath_regex* type apply.

 ###Type *utf-8*
 This type converts the feed data encoding to UTF-8.

+##Preview of modifications

 ##Extended Logging
 Extended logging is enabled by setting the corresponding checkbox in the preferences tab.